sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/min-sys-reqmnts.md

 ## Configure access to PI Data Archive Security tables and PI point data

-The account used to run the PI to OCS Service requires read permission to the following PI Data Archive tables and data:
+The PI to OCS Agent requires the Windows service to "run as user".
+You must have read access to the following PI Data Archive data:

 * Archive data (the PIARCDATA Security table)
 * The PI points configuration table (PIPOINT Security table)